wp-plugins/squirrly-seo/readme.txt

 == Screenshots ==
 1. Enter a keyword for Squirrly Live SEO Assistant
-2. Find out if it's worth to use it
+2. Find out if it's worth it to use it
 3. Add an image in your article
 4. Find images, tweets, wiki, blogs, news or other articles from your blog
 5. Easy to read external blogs